emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer.md

   (PED, ASME, JIS, GOST, DNV, Lloyds, Bureau Veritas etc..)
 The dryer has a unique endurable patented rotor design without traditional welded stays exposed to tear, wear, fatigue and corrosion.

+  The distinct difference between the TD dryer and most other disc dryers is that staybolt welds (or welds of other means to maintain the integrity of the disc when exposed to internal steam pressure) is entirely on the inside of the disc.
+Fjell has in its process for drying with disc-driers a patented process solution reducing usage of steam with approx. 40% from normal driers.

+  **Mass and Energy Balance**

+  All fismeal plants are being calculated based on given numbers for quantity to be processed.
+This calculation are set up in a Mass and Energy Balance Scheme to specify dimensions on all equipment and piping.

+  **Flowsheet**

+  After finalizing a M&E balance we produce a flowsheet and 3D drawing to optimize the tradeoff betwen size, quality in materials and cost.

+  **P&ID**

+  Together with client or yard, we produce all necessarry drawings and plan all interfaces for easy assembly and use.
+Of course PLC system are included - and can be integrated to most common PLC systems (for global control)
 infobox1: >-
   ## Advantages